ankane/eps/README.md

 > Categorical features generate coefficients for each distinct value except for one

-Convert any ids to strings as well so they are treated as categorical features.
+Convert any ids to strings so they’re treated as categorical features.

 ```ruby
 {city_id: city_id.to_s}